Field Trip (The X-Files): Broadcast and reception

 "Field Trip" premiered on the Fox network on May 9, 1999.
 This episode earned a Nielsen rating of 9.5, with a 15 share, meaning that roughly 9.5 percent of all television-equipped households, and 15 percent of households watching television, were tuned into the episode.
 It was viewed by 15.38 million viewers as well as 9.4 million households.
 "Field Trip" was the nineteenth most-watched television program for the week ending May 9.
 The episode aired in the United Kingdom and Ireland on Sky1 on July 18, 1999, and received 0.58 million viewers, ranking as the third most-watched episode that week.
 Fox promoted the episode with the tagline "It seduces your mind...
 And feeds off your flesh.
 Tonight, Mulder and Scully stumble onto a plant with a taste for human flesh."
 Dean Haglund's name is misspelled in the opening credits as Dean Haglung.

 The episode received praise from critics.
-Emily VanDerWerff from The A.V.
+Emily St. James from The A.V.
 Club called the episode one of the "10 must-see episodes" of the series and cited it as an example of the series' subtle shift "from a collection of monster tales to something more akin to an attempt to explain the dark underbelly of America’s obsession with pulp narratives."
 She ultimately concluded that "Field Trip" showed "how the series would never be as good as its best seasons again, but could still be remarkably effective."
-In a subsequent review, VanDerWerff awarded the episode an "A" and called it "one of my favorite episodes of The X-Files sixth season" due to its analysis of what Mulder and Scully each desire from the world, and the fact that the episode argues that the "mysteries can only be solved if both of these people are working to solve them."
+In a subsequent review, St. James awarded the episode an "A" and called it "one of my favorite episodes of The X-Files sixth season" due to its analysis of what Mulder and Scully each desire from the world, and the fact that the episode argues that the "mysteries can only be solved if both of these people are working to solve them."
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode five stars out of five.
 The two positively compared the episode to the episode "Bad Blood", noting that the episode "[is] a retread of those 'Bad Blood' themes".
 Furthermore, however, Shearman and Pearson noted that, "[the episode is] not merely poking fun at the conventions of the long running sci-fi show, but inviting its audience to question the truths around us we take for granted".